Disha Gupta

 5. SaaS lifecycle management and operations: Organizations use SaaS management tools to manage the end-to-end SaaS deployment and retirement lifecycle.

-Use case: A customer support team can use a SaaS management platform like Torii to set up user onboarding workflows for help desk systems like Zendesk.
+Use case: A customer support team can use a SaaS management platform like Torii to set up automated access control workflows when onboarding new software.
 Customer support managers can define and implement role-based access levels and approval workflows to shorten new hire ramp-up times and decrease ticket resolution times.

 Before implementing a SaaS management platform in your organization, identify the capabilities that will help prove the need and impact of your software investments.
 Most end-to-end SaaS management platforms include features like: